mohimanilab/Seq2PKS/README.md

 --output_folder test_result
 ```
 The identified compounds are stored in the file **test_result/DQ149987/compound/backbone2pks_result/database.csv**.
 The generated compounds are scored against the input spectrum file using dereplicator+, the obtained match are stored in **test_result/DQ149987/compound/backbone2pks_result/psms.tsv**.
+you can terminate the program if the last step takes too long since this sample run is only for testing purposes

 ## Seq2PKS web server